Altafalam3/Sem4-lab/Python/README.md

-# 4,8,9 assignment pending remaining all done
+# 4,8,9 assignment programs are pending, remaining all programs uploaded

 ### Assignment 10
 ```